The year is 89:233.

 I will leave this place soon and I will take her with me.
 We will take one last trip together.
 We will go where no one has gone before, a place where we will be together for all time.
 We will travel into the nearest star and say our goodbyes.
 Our bodies will fuse with each other and we will become one with it.
 When the star dies we will join the universe and her particles will be indistinguishable from mine.
 And when someone in a distant planet in a distant future takes a handful of dirt he will unknowingly take part in the eight thousand year journey of a man that searched for his wife, and found her.

-With tears in my eyes and an indescribable sorrow, I stood up and placed the small device back inside the radiation container.
-I could not imagine what that man had gone through, the ungodly amount of time he suffered and his extreme dedication to his wife.
-I was sad it happened to him, and to her, I was sad it happened at all.
+With tears in my eyes and an indefinable sorrow, I stood up and placed the small device back inside the radiation container.
+I could not imagine what that man had gone through, the amount of time he suffered and his extreme dedication to his love.
+I was sad it happened to him, and to her.
 I didn’t even know the name of this poor soul or anything about him.

 That morning I decided to take the day off and I sat outside, watching as the shadows gently moved from east to west.
 Bathing in the light of the star and the love of the man that now lived there, in its core.